 Should I get the Tourist Fuel Pass Card?

-There are pros and cons of getting the Tourist Fuel Pass Card in Sri Lanka.
-But, after a few months of introducing the card, we recommend getting the Tourist Fuel Pass Card.
-You will not always be able to use it, but you can use it as leverage to get fuel at petrol stations in Sri Lanka.
-Additionally, we buy back your unused Tourist Fuel Pass Card anyway and pay in your own local currency (international bank transfer).
+Getting the Tourist Fuel Pass Card in Sri Lanka has pros and cons.
+But, after a few months of introducing the card, we recommend not getting the Tourist Fuel Pass Card.
+Not many places accept it, and as a tourist you can get a full tank anyway.
+But you can use it as leverage to get fuel at petrol stations in Sri Lanka if there are reluctant to provide petrol without a QR code.
+Additionally, we buy back your unused Tourist Fuel Pass Card but this will be an additional extra cost for you.

 CONS OF THE TOURIST FUEL PASS CARD